-As a "stand-alone" device, or multiNet plus "master" participant or network slave participant, the device is equipped with four M12 plugs/sockets which are A- and B-coded.
+The device is equipped with four M12 plugs/sockets which are A- and D-coded, and a USB socket of type A.

 The voltage supply (PWR) as well as the four freely configurable switching inputs/outputs (SW IN/OUT and PWR) are connected there.